 Students who wish to develop a practicum at their place of employment must also follow the regular procedure for securing a field practicum.
-However, before the student meets with the Director of Field Education, the student should have a preliminary discussion with their employer, including their immediate supervisor and appropriate administrators, in order to gauge the employer's willingness to work with the HPU BSW program and the student to create an employee practicum opportunity.
+However, before the student meets with the Field Education Director, the student should have a preliminary discussion with their employer, including their immediate supervisor and appropriate administrators, in order to gauge the employer's willingness to work with the HPU MSW program and the student to create an employee practicum opportunity.
 Proposals for practicum in a student's place of employment will be considered when specific educational opportunities are present.